bigpon/QPNet/README.md

 ## Introduction
 The repository is the [QPNet](https://arxiv.org/abs/1907.00797) implementation with Pytorch.

-The generated samples can be found at our [Demo](https://bigpon.github.io/QuasiPeriodicWaveNet_demo) page.
+The generated samples can be found on our [Demo](https://bigpon.github.io/QuasiPeriodicWaveNet_demo) page.

 The repository includes three parts:
 1. **Acoustic feature extraction**